-Shani Jayanti marks the birth of Shani Dev, also known as Shani Amavasya.
+Shani Jayanti marks the birth of Shani Dev.
 The Kashi section of the Skanda Purana mentions the origins of Lord Shani.
 Born to Surya Dev or Sun God and Chhaya or Goddess of Shade.
 He is the Lord of the planet Saturn and Saturday and holds a strong impact on everyone’s life as per Hindu astrology.
-Worshipping Shani is advised to avoid the malefic influence it has on the horoscope, especially people going through the Shani sade-sati fast and pray to Shani Dev on this day.
+Worshipping Shani is advised to avoid the malefic influence it has on the horoscope, especially people going through the Shani sade-sati fast and pray to Shani Dev on Shani Jayanti.

 Significance of Shani Jayanti

 According to ancient Vedic texts, Shani is considered a cruel planet.
 It is believed that Shani is the judge of our past and present deeds.
 He is the benefactor for metal, industries, jobs, hardship, poverty, and diseases.
-A person with a weak position of Saturn will undergo a lot of hardship in life and will attain very less success even with a lot of hard work.
+A person with a weak position in Saturn will undergo a lot of hardship in life and will attain very little success even with a lot of hard work.

 Rituals performed on Shani Jayanti